interledger/rfcs/xxxx-ledger-plugin-interface-2/xxxx-ledger-plugin-interface-2.md

 The order of magnitude to express one full currency unit in ledger's base units.
 For instance, if the integer values represented on the ledger are to be interpreted as dollar-cents (for the purpose of settling a user's account balance, for instance), then the ledger's currencyCode is `USD` and its currencyScale is `2`.

-#### LedgerInfo#connectors
-<code>**connectors**:String[]</code>

-The ILP addresses of recommended connectors.

-#### LedgerInfo#minBalance (OPTIONAL)
-<code>**minBalance**:String</code>

-A minimum balance limits how much the ledger trusts the account holder.
-This field is optional; when not present, the minimum balance should be assumed to be `0`.
-When a plugin does return a `minBalance` field, it should be an Integer String, measured in the ledger's base unit, comparable to the `balance` Integer Strings for which the `getBalance` method returns a Promise.
-Applications using the plugin can expect transfers to fail if they would make the balance go below the minimum.

-#### LedgerInfo#maxBalance (OPTIONAL)
-<code>**maxBalance**:String</code>

-A maximum balance limits how much the account holder trusts the ledger.
-This field is optional; when not present, the maximum balance should be assumed to be `+Infinity`.
-When a plugin does return a `maxBalance` field, it should be an Integer String, measured in the ledger's base unit, comparable to the `balance` Integer Strings for which the `getBalance` method returns a Promise.
-Applications using the plugin can expect transfers to fail if they would make the balance exceed the maximum.

 ## Class: PluginOptions
 <code>class PluginOptions</code>